frc2204/ramdocs/docs/handbook.md

 ## Costs

+The Base Cost of joining the team is $350
+The Early Bird rate is $300

-The cost to join the team is $300, which covers the cost of team registration, materials, tools, and other expenses.
+This cost covers the cost of team registration, materials, tools, and other expenses.
 Costs for trips to competitions are not included.
 However, we do not want the fee to be a barrier to entry, so we offer financial assistance to waive the fee for students who need it.
 If you need financial aid, please reach out to one of the mentors.
+Additionally, Team members who contribute extra work or show exceptional dedication may be considered for special rates at the discretion of team leadership.

 ### Parent Support

 #### Donations

-Approximately 25% of our team's income comes from parent donations, which help ensure that we can operate at our full potential.
+A big portion of our team's income comes from donations, which help ensure that we can operate at our full potential.
 While donations are not mandatory, we greatly appreciate any support that we receive.
 Our team relies on the generosity of our community to provide valuable opportunities for our students in the areas of science, technology, engineering, and mathematics (STEM).

 #### Volunteers